0x416c6578/0x416c6578.github.io/posts/009-GD32-Reset-Fix.md

 }
 ```

-In fact [this](https://stackoverflow.com/questions/53334571/disabling-stm32-hal-iwdg-or-wwdg-watchdog-before-stop-mode) SO post seems to hint that the `IWDG` (same as `FWDGT` for GD32) watchdog timer is _always running_.
+In fact [this](https://stackoverflow.com/questions/53334571/disabling-stm32-hal-iwdg-or-wwdg-watchdog-before-stop-mode) SO post seems to hint that the `IWDG` (same as `FWDGT` - Free Watchfog Timer for GD32) watchdog timer is _always running_.
 I guess that is a good solution to 100% keep the system safe, but because I have been working from the GD32 datasheet, I didn't know this (the GD32F130 datasheet is very scarce on details, from now on I will try to reference the STM32 datasheet first).
+Some testing indicated that the `FWDGT` is automatically enabled at the lowest prescalar value, which equates to just over 400ms before a reset.
+Setting a delay of 400 doesn't cause a reset, but a delay over 450ms causes periodic resets.

 ___